The Summoner's Tale: Film adaptations

-Pasolini adapted the tale in his film The Canterbury Tales with John Francis Lane as the corrupt friar, Hugh McKenzie-Bailey as the dying Thomas, Anita Sanders as Thomas' wife (her scenes were later removed and are now lost) and Settimo Castagna as the Angel.
+Pasolini adapted the tale in his film The Canterbury Tales with John Francis Lane as the corrupt friar, Hugh McKenzie-Bailey as the dying Thomas, Anita Sanders as Thomas's wife (her scenes were later removed and are now lost) and Settimo Castagna as the Angel.
 Pasolini also adapts the scene from the Summoner's prologue where the Devil defecates corrupt friars from his anus.